missionpinball/mpf-docs/install/windows.rst

 should pick the one that matches the version of Windows you're using.

-The easiest way to tell whether you have 32-bit or 64-bit Windows is to open a command prompt and run (note this is case-sensitive):
+The easiest way to tell whether you have 32-bit or 64-bit Windows is to open a command prompt and run (note this is case-sensitive).
+If you don't know how to open a command prompt, scan ahead for the instructions later in this step.

 ::